In this guide, I’m going to walk you through how to handle Restricted Stock Units (RSUs) in a divorce.

 In some cases, RSUs are considered marital property on the date the RSU was granted.
-If the RSU is not vested by is deemed marital property, the parties will need to negotiate a value of the RSUs and compensate the non-employee with a payment.
+If the RSU is not vested by is deemed marital property, the parties will need to negotiate the value of the RSUs and compensate the non-employee with a payment.

 Another option is for both parties to agree to wait until the RSUs vest in the future when they can be sold, creating a more accurate valuation.
 Most divorcing couples do not go this route, instead preferring a clean financial break from their partners.